vsanchez1987/postman-docs/v6/postman/collection_runs/building_workflows.md

 However, you can override this behavior using a [built-in function](/docs/v6/postman/scripts/branching_and_looping){:target="_blank"} called `postman.setNextRequest()`.

 `postman.setNextRequest()`, as the name suggests, allows you to specify which request runs next.
-Let's look at a sample collection to understand how `postman.setNextRequest()` better.
+Let's look at a sample collection to understand `postman.setNextRequest()` better.

 Suppose we have a collection with four requests.
 If you run this collection directly, the collection runner will run all four requests in order.